Guallatiri: Geography and geomorphology

 and 4 km west of Cerro Capurata.
-The latter is part of the Nevados de Quimsachata volcano chain which also includes Humurata and Acotango; sometimes Guallatiri is considered to be part of the Nevados de Quimsachata.
-Guallatiri is part of the larger Western Cordillera which is the western boundary of the Altiplano high plateau.
+The latter is part of the Nevados de Quimsachata volcano chain which includes Umurata, Acotango and Capurata; sometimes Guallatiri is considered to be part of the Nevados de Quimsachata.
+The older Umurata and Acotango volcanoes are heavily eroded; Capurata is better preserved.
+Guallatiri is part of the larger Western Cordillera, the western boundary of the Altiplano high plateau.